-Adam Weeks, Candidate In Minnesota's 2nd Congressional District, Dies
+Adam Weeks, Candidate In Minnesota's 2nd Congressional District, Dies; Special Election To Follow

 Democratic Rep. Craig issued a statement: “I was deeply saddened to hear the tragic news of Adam Weeks’ passing earlier this week.
 Cheryl and I are praying for the Weeks family during this difficult time.”

 Republican challenger Tyler Kistner also issued a statement: “I am saddened to hear that Adam Weeks has passed away.
-Adam was a passionate advocate for the causes he believed in, and he will he missed by all those who knew him.
-We will be praying for Adam and his family and friends as they go through this difficult time.”
+Adam was a passionate advocate for the causes he believed in, and he will be missed by all those who knew him.
+Marie and I will be praying for Adam and his family and friends as they go through this difficult time.
+There will be a time and a place to talk about the election, but that day is not today.”

 The Legal Marijuana Now party gained major party status in 2018 when one of the party’s candidates for state office received more than 5% of the vote.
 If the party was not considered a major party, this special election would not need to happen.